esoterika227/esoterika227.github.io/links/index.md

 our [Facebook](https://www.facebook.com/esoterikalodge.oregon) page
 where you can RSVP for quarterly talks and receive event updates.

+Our New Location: [Milwaukie Masonic Lodge #109 (http://www.milwaukielodge.org/)

 The Most Worshipful [Grand Lodge of Oregon](http://www.masonic-oregon.com/) A. F. & A. M., under whose jurisdiction we are duly constituted.

 Our sister lodge in Seattle: [Esoterika Lodge №316.
 F. & A. M. of Washington.](http://www.esoterikalodge.net/)